Abhinav-gh/Abhinav-gh/README.md

 </div>

 <h1 align="center"> Hi there 👋, I am Abhinav Deshpande </h1>
-<h3 align = "center"> A third year ECE undergrad who is passionate about learning new technologies! </h3>
+<h3 align = "center"> A pre-final year ECE undergrad who is passionate about learning new technologies! </h3>

 💫 About Me: